JunekCZ/occamy-gatsby-source-cockpit/readme.md

-# @fika/gatsby-source-cockpit
+# occamy-gatsby-source-cockpit

-This is a Gatsby version 2.\*.\* source plugin that feeds the GraphQL tree with Cockpit Headless CMS collections and singletons data.
+This is a Gatsby version 5.\*.\* source plugin that feeds the GraphQL tree with Cockpit Headless CMS collections and trees data (singletons are fetched like collections).

 Actually, it supports querying raw texts (and any trivial field types), Markdown, images, galleries, assets, sets, repeaters, layout(-grid)s (currently only without nested images/assets), objects, linked collections and internationalization.

 ## Installation

 ```
-npm install --save @fika/gatsby-source-cockpit
+npm install --save occamy-gatsby-source-cockpit
 ```

 This project has `gatsby-source-filesystem`, `gatsby` and `react` as peer dependencies, don't forget to install them as well.